MDzkM/DDP2-FAQ/source/includes/_04gitflow.md

 git push origin master
 ~~~

-If you have done, you could see your file already available on github repository.
+If you have done, you could see your files are already available on github repository.

+## How to Pull Updates on Github to Local Repository